AdaCore/spark2014/lrm/source/restrictions-and-profiles.rst

 #. ``Package_Elaboration_Order_Independence``

-   Enforces the rule the elaboration of a package Q may only initialize a *variable* using a *static expression* or using subprograms and *variables local* to Q.  Ultimately all the initialization values must be derived from *static expressions*.
+   Enforces the rule that elaboration of a package Q may only initialize a *variable* using a *static expression* or using subprograms and *variables local* to Q.  Ultimately all the initialization values must be derived from *static expressions*.
 If